qinyanjuidavid/SaveONE-life/README.md

 > We are also planing to extend the app from being used inside the country to whole Africa and the whole world as well.

 ## App Testing.
 > We tested SaveONE-life App with two children's homes as shown on the screenshoots below.
+> Tumaini Children's home - is an orphange located along Nairobi Mombasa road voi, the orphanage has a capacity of 55 orphans.
+Contact +254724723901.
+> GRACE MWATATE CHILDRENS'S HOME - Is an orphanage located along voi - mwatate road that was initiated way back in 2008, they orphanage holds 41 children's, Contact +254710153812.
-The orphanage managers were very excited because they will be able to share their needs via SaveONE life, for the real experience you can download SaveONE life from [Set Up](#SaveOne-Life)
+>  The orphanage managers were very excited because they will be able to share their needs via SaveONE life to the community.
+Their wish is for the project to succed for the benefit of the young generation, for real experience you can download SaveONE life from [Set Up](#SaveOne-Life)

 <img src="https://user-images.githubusercontent.com/46722362/158591591-e0b1c6b8-d784-4a36-bebb-6a393d21424a.png" data-canonical-src="https://user-images.githubusercontent.com/46722362/158591591-e0b1c6b8-d784-4a36-bebb-6a393d21424a.png" width="200" height="400" />